Aaron98990/ways-of-the-game/misconduct.md

 >
 > 12.3 Disciplinary action

-You may not give a caution or send-off to an outside agent (e.g. spectator, ball kid) or a sent-off player.
+A referee cannot give a caution or send-off to an outside agent (e.g. spectator, ball kid).
 In the cases where the referee want an outside agent or sent-off player removed, the referee can suspend the game until that happens.
 If the outside agent or sent-off player remains, the referee can abandon match.

+Footballl associations (FA) sometimes create Report Codes or Charge Codes for misconduct.
+Dissent (caution) in the United States is "DT" and in England it is "C2".

 ## Referee's authority